 A. Describe your community’s educational program to control free-roaming cats and/or the manner in which you actively publicize the Cats Indoors! initiative.

 “Cat Indoors” brochures were purchased from the American Bird Conservancy.
-Over 450 have been distributed throughout the community: 100 – Humane Society, 185 at eight vet clinics, 150 at five pet stores, plus the city library and Ned Hollister Bird club.
+Over 450 have been distributed throughout the community: Humane Society, eight vet clinics, five pet stores, plus the city library and Ned Hollister Bird club.
 Sites will be restocked as needed.
 The City of Janesville has a cat “leash law” that requires any cat to be on a leash when off of the owner’s property.
 Enforcement of this ordinance is spotty at best.

 In this area of Rock County, the Ned Hollister Bird Club coordinates the Christmas Bird Count and a May count.
 Typically 10 Janesville residents participate.
 Janesville residents also participate in the annual Crane Count.
 As previously described, the Cook Arboretum monitoring is an on-going project that utilizes local residents for the large group counts.